raspberrypilearning/becca-test-project/en/step_6.md

 In this step you can change the kit or pattern colours for a fully customised kit!

 --- task ---
 In the kit sprite add an `if`{:class="block3control"} block to the block you made earlier.
-This can swtich cosutmes only if the button is set as kit.
+This will switch cosutmes only if the button is set as kit.

 ![kit sprite image](images/kit-sprite.png)